yijirong/iot/README.md

 [2020-10-09] Kept studying the Raspberry Pi and review the IoT lesson.

 # Weekly report 7
-[2020-10-13] Begin to read the fourth part of book 'Internet of Things-From Research and Innovation to Market Deployment'.
+[2020-10-13] Begin to read the fourth part of book 'Internet of Things-From Research and Innovation to Market Deployment.'

 [2020-10-15] Using the Raspberry Pi to control an online fun catch does seem an interesting topic.